 3. Dirty Martini, The Piazza in Covent Garden.
+In the week happy hour till 10pm – but get there early at the weekends (open late!!)
 Get here early for their 2-4-1 deals.
 Make sure you get the chocolate martini.
 But if it’s busy and you’re thirsty, go elsewhere.

 8. Cubana, Waterloo.
 Sure it’s a bit of a dive, but the mojitos are wonderful.